brunodpoliveira/Fallout1DemoAI/README.md

 (6) Then you take all of that synthetic NPC dialogue and use it fine-tune your small, GPT-2 sized LLM.

 which premise?
-How about a mystery game where you play as a detective trying to solve a crime by gathering information and interviewing suspects?
-The focus would be on dialogue and investigation rather than combat Another possibility could be a social simulation game where you play as a student navigating high school relationships and drama.
-You'd have to balance friendships, romantic relationships, and academic responsibilities, all while making choices that impact the story and its multiple endings.

 (Off-Broadway)
 A management simulation where you run a theater troupe, guiding actors and staff through rehearsals, performances, and interpersonal conflicts, with the ultimate goal of producing a hit show.